ApexRMS/wisdm/docs/_sections/section04.md

 <br>
 <p id="heading03"> <h2>Maxent</h2> </p>

-The **Maxent** datasheet contains information about the Maxent algorithm options.
+The **Maxent** datasheet contains information about the Maxent algorithm, a machine learning technique that minimizes relative entropy between the probability density of the species and of the environment.

 ### Memory allocation (GB)
 The *Memory allocation (GB)* argument represents the memory that should be allocated to the Maxent algorithm, in gigabytes.
 If left blank, this field will auto-populate after the algorithm is finished running.
 ### Maximum number of background points
 The *Maximum number of background points* argument specifies the maximum number of background points that will be generated during the modeling process for the Maxent algorithm.
 If left blank, this field will auto-populate at the end of the modeling process.
-More background points will lead to a higher entropy of the model, but only one background point can be generated per raster cell.
+More background points will lead to a higher entropy of the model, and only one background point can be generated per raster cell.
 The default for this argument is 10,000.
 ### Number of processing threads
 The *Number of processing threads* argument specifies the number of processing threads used for the Maxent algorithm.
 If this argument is not specified, the number of processing threads for Maxent will rely on the multiprocessing environment settings in **SyncroSim**.
 ### View maxent user interface during run